AI prompts

 ```

-## Prompt chaining examples
+## Prompt chaining applications

 This repository contains several working examples of using the prompt chaining techniques described above,